-Snapshot – Material Price Movements to Sept 2022 – DRAFT PAGE ONLY
+Snapshot – Material Price Movements to Sept 2022 – “Steady as we go”

 Steel / Rebar

 Commodity pricing has continued to soften in Q3.
 Energy costs and strong market demand is keeping supply and install rates above pre-Ukraine war levels.

 Commodity price continues to recede from the March 2022 peak.
 Pricing has returned to Q4 2021 levels.

 Further price increases introduced by major suppliers in September across concrete and associated products.
 On-going pressure on energy costs expected to put upward pressure on prices.

 Plywood has seen a double digit reduction in the last quarter and SW timber has seen a lesser yet notable reduction also.
 More availability to the market due to a slightly weaker US economy is helping on this front.